 An End Point Royalty (EPR) is a mechanism of value capture used by plant breeding companies to recover their return on investment.
-It is a risk sharing mechanism, whereby the grower of the crop pays a royalty based on production rather than a set fee for the relevant variety.
+It is then reinvested to fund ongoing grain and pulse breeding activities.

 First released in 1996, there are now 180 EPR varieties in the Australian market.
 It is a risk sharing mechanism, where the crop grower pays a royalty based on production, rather than a set fee, for the relevant variety.

 It encourages innovation to deliver continually improved varieties that meet the needs of Australian grain and pulse growers, today and in the future.

 Developing new crop varieties requires a significant levels of investment over many years, sometimes more than a decade.